MrOrdenador/adventjs-2025/README.md

 # NOTE:

 Some of the files include comments.
 Using comments might get your Code Review score down.
 Remember to remove them before entering the solution.
-I will be uploading the solutions with **one day of delay**, so people don't just copy and paste the problems.

 |             Riddle            |                Solution                | <img src="https://skillicons.dev/icons?i=js" width="30"/> | <img src="https://skillicons.dev/icons?i=ts" width="30"/> | <img src="https://skillicons.dev/icons?i=py" width="30"/> |
 | :---------------------------: | :------------------------------------: | :-------------------------------------------------------: | :-------------------------------------------------------: | :-------------------------------------------------------: |